ColdBrew-Creative/Baseplate/README.md

 ## JavaScript ##
 * I've included some basic Javascript including the latest jQuery and the document ready function.
+* TODO: Get browserify working so we can modularize the JS when necessary

 ## Images ##
 * There is a /img folder for images.